José Orlando Henao Montoya: Surrender and death

-After negotiating with his associates Juan Carlos Ramírez Abadía "Chupeta", Victor Patiño-Fomeque "El Químico" and Juan Carlos Ortiz Escobar "Cuchilla", surrendered after them to the justice system, taking advantage of his influence in the government, and would serve only 3 years in prison.
-However, Pacho Herrera and Miguel Rodríguez, taking advantage of Henao's surrender, order an attack on Varela, who is wounded in the attack and discovers that Herrera is behind the attack.
-Varela, recovered, asks Henao for authorisation to kill Herrera, which Henao initially refuses, determined to maintain the peace agreed with the Rodríguez brothers and doubting that Herrera is behind the attack.
-But Henao soon discovers that Herrera is negotiating with the DEA to hand over the heads of the Norte del Valle Cartel and Henao authorises Varela to kill Herrera.
+After negotiating with his associates Juan Carlos Ramírez Abadía "Chupeta", Victor Patiño-Fomeque "El Químico" and Juan Carlos Ortiz Escobar "Cuchilla", surrendered after them to the justice system, taking advantage of his influence in the government, and would be sentenced to only 3 years in prison.
+However, Pacho Herrera and Miguel Rodríguez, taking advantage of Henao's surrender, ordered an attack on Varela, who was wounded, and later learned that Herrera was responsible.
+When Varela recovered, he asked Henao for authorisation to kill Herrera, which Henao initially refused, determined to maintain the peace agreed with the Rodríguez brothers and doubting that Herrera was behind the attack.
+However, Henao soon discovered that Herrera was negotiating with the DEA to hand over the heads of the Norte del Valle Cartel, and Henao authorised Varela to kill Herrera.
+Herrera was shot dead in prison on 6 November 1998.

-José Manuel Herrera Moncada "El inválido" (The crippled), half-brother of 'Pacho Herrera' and who was in the same prison yard with Henao, senses that Henao and Varela are behind his brother's death and decides to take revenge; he secretly brings in two weapons.
-Although Henao denies that he was responsible for the murder and offers him his friendship as well as killing Varela if he confirms that he was responsible for Herrera's death, Henao is finally killed on 13 November 1998 by "El inválido".
+José Manuel Herrera Moncada "El inválido" (The crippled), half-brother of Pacho Herrera and who was in the same prison with Henao, sensed that Henao and Varela were behind his brother's death and decided to take revenge, secretly smuggling in two weapons to the prison.
+Although Henao denied that he was responsible for the murder and offered him his friendship, and to help him kill Varela if he confirmed that he was responsible for Herrera's death, Henao was murdered on 13 November 1998 by "El inválido".

 Consequences

-Henao's murder marked the fragmentation of the Norte del Valle Cartel into two irreconcilable and rival factions; the Machos led by his cousin Diego Montoya "Don Diego", and the Rastrojos led by Wilber Varela, in addition to the violent Varela's reaction ordering the murder of the clan of the Herrera brothers, among them "El inválido" in Guayaquil, Ecuador, and the exile of others of them.
+Henao's murder marked the fragmentation of the Norte del Valle Cartel into two irreconcilable and rival factions; the Machos led by his cousin Diego Montoya ("Don Diego"), and the Rastrojos led by Wilber Varela, in addition to the violent Varela's reaction ordering the murder of the clan of the Herrera brothers, among them "El inválido" in Guayaquil, Ecuador, and the exile of others of them.